vic/flake-aspects/README.md

 #### Use aspects without flakes.

-It is possible to use the aspects system as a library, independent of flakes.
+It is possible to use the aspects system as a library, [without flakes](https://github.com/vic/flake-aspects/blob/b94d806/checkmate.nix#L76).
 This can be used, for example, to avoid poluting flake-parts' `flake.modules` or by libraries that want to create own isolated aspects scope.
 For examples of this, see our own [flake-parts integration](nix/flakeModule.nix), and how [`den`](https://github.com/vic/den) creates its own [`den.aspects` scope](https://github.com/vic/den/blob/main/nix/scope.nix) independent of `flakes.aspects`/`flake.modules`.

 ### As a Dendritic Flake-Parts Module (`flake.aspects` option)